BritishPandaChick/luckydye/wp-content/plugins/convertkit/readme.txt

 = Sell Products =

 Embed buttons (or link text) to sell your ConvertKit Products in seconds - whether that's digital goods, paid newsletters, music, coaching and more.

+Already have content on your site that you want to sell?
+Use the Member's Content functionality on Pages to require subscribers purchase a ConvertKit Product to access your content - whether that's a course or digital download.

 = Plugin Integrations =